How to Reduce Your Risk of Surgery Complications

 Obesity and Surgery Risks

-So what exactly are the risks associated with obesity and surgery?
+So, what exactly are the risks associated with obesity and surgery?
 There are a few reasons why being obese increases your risk of complications during and after surgery.
 First, excess weight can put a strain on your heart and lungs.
 This can make it more difficult for them to function during and after surgery.
 Additionally, obesity can cause inflammation throughout your body, which can lead to surgical site infections.
 Finally, fat tissue is more likely to bleed during surgery, which can make it more difficult for surgeons to operate.

-Anaesthesia and obesity
+Anesthesia and obesity

 According to the “American Society of Anesthesiologists”, one of the biggest causes of concern is related to sleep apnoea.
-Other concerns include higher than normal blood pressure, diabetes and acid reflux.
+Other concerns include higher-than-normal blood pressure, diabetes and acid reflux.
 However, even if overweight patients don’t suffer from any of these medical conditions, their excess weight can cause many potential challenges for anaesthetists.
-These include locating veins to administer anaesthetic intravenously, and if necessary, any emergency medications, determining the appropriate dose of any medications, inserting a breathing tube, and ensuring the patient gets enough oxygen and airflow.
+These include locating veins to administer anaesthetic intravenously and, if necessary, any emergency medications, determining the appropriate dose of any medications, inserting a breathing tube, and ensuring the patient gets enough oxygen and airflow.

-There’s an interesting blog post on the Newport Orthopedic Institute website, written by spinal surgery specialist, Dr. Michael Gordon.
+It’s not about fat-shaming you…There’s an interesting blog post on the Newport Orthopedic Institute website written by spinal surgery specialist Dr Michael Gordon.
 Firstly, he outlines all the extensive problems, risks, and possible complications that obese patients may experience.
+How to Reduce Your Risk of Surgery Complications

-And, in the UK, The Royal College of Anaesthetists’ provides their leaflet, “Anaesthesia and Your Weight”.
-It clearly explains: “Anaesthetists and surgeons regard obesity, not in a judgemental way, but as a medical condition which carries a higher risk during surgery.”
+Anaesthesia and your weight.
+In the UK, The Royal College of Anaesthetists provide additional information – It clearly explains: “Anaesthetists and surgeons regard obesity, not in a judgemental way, but as a medical condition which carries a higher risk during surgery.”

+How can you reduce your risk of surgery complications if you’re obese?
 Fortunately, there are a few things you can do to reduce your risk of complications.
 First, make sure to talk to your doctor about your weight before surgery.
 They may recommend that you lose weight before undergoing surgery.
 This is often the case if your operation isn’t urgent and can be scheduled for some time ahead.
+You may also like to read: “Lose Weight for 2024.”

 Obesity and Surgery Risks